NishaBajiya/AnitCapt/README.md

 ## Citation

 Manuscript in preparation.
-Please check `CITATION.cff` in this repository or the web server (https://webs.iiitd.edu.in/raghava/anticapt/) for the current citation notice, and update both once the manuscript is published.

-## License
+## Web Server

-This project is licensed under the GNU General Public License v3.0 -- see the `LICENSE` file for details.
+It is available as a user-friendly, open-access web server at https://webs.iiitd.edu.in/raghava/anticapt/

 ## Address for Contact

-In case of any query please contact:
+In case of any query, please contact:
 ```
-Prof. G. P. S. Raghava, Head Department of Computational Biology,
+Prof. G. P. S. Raghava, Professor, Department of Computational Biology,
 Indraprastha Institute of Information Technology (IIIT),
 Okhla Phase III, New Delhi 110020; Phone: +91-11-26907444;
 Email: raghava@iiitd.ac.in  Web: http://webs.iiitd.edu.in/raghava/